jmmv-forestry/website/_posts/2015-09-08-my-coding-workflow.md

 If you are just getting started with tmux or Screen, remap the default command key before you build muscle memory around it.
 By default, tmux uses `Ctrl+B` and Screen uses `Ctrl+A`.
 Unfortunately, these keys conflict with standard keystrokes used in Emacs and readline-based command-line editing, which will get in your way if you are used to these shortcuts.

-In my case, I chose `Ctrl+J` years ago as a replacement because this particular combination of keys did not seem to interfere with any other common keybinding&mdash;and have not found any conflicts yet during the years.
+In my case, I chose `Ctrl+J` years ago as a replacement because this particular combination of keys did not seem to interfere with any other common keybinding---and have not found any conflicts yet during the years.

 For tmux, add this to your `~/.tmux.conf`: